Morphic fields: Resonance w/Cesco

 2) This most fundamental level of the unconscious has properties in common with the organic world; the psychological and the physiological worlds may be seen as two sides of a single coin.
 The psychoid level is neutral in character, being neither wholly psychological nor wholly physiological.

-3) When Jung applied the notion of the archetype to the psychoid unconscious, the psychic/organic link was expressed in the form of a mind/body connection.
+3) Jung applied the notion of the archetype to the psychoid unconscious where the psychic/organic link was expressed as a mind/body connection.
 (Samuels, Shorter, Plaut, 2003, p.
 12)

-The fieldwork that I would do followed in the spirit of what I had already ‘proposed’ to my advisor, at least in concept: working with disaster relief volunteers.
-New Orleans was the community I had desired but which had eluded my queries months earlier.
-How this happened is as follows.
-During the spring quarter Mary Watkins suggested I contact another Pacifica student that had traveled to New Orleans to do some mental health work.
-The student strongly suggested that I do not use New Orleans as a fieldwork project as she could see no way to really help the survivors in the way I was thinking, that is, letting them tell their stories, because I was an outsider and they would not talk to me.
-Disappointed, I gave up hope.
+The fieldwork that I would do followed in the spirit of what I had earlier ‘proposed’ to my advisor, at least in concept: working with disaster relief volunteers.
+New Orleans was the community I felt compelled to go to but it had eluded my queries months earlier as follows: During the spring quarter Mary Watkins suggested I contact another Pacifica student that had traveled to New Orleans to do some mental health work.
+The student strongly suggested that I do not use New Orleans as a fieldwork project as she could see no way to really help the survivors in the way I was thinking because I was an outsider and they would not talk to me.
+Disappointed, I gave up.
 Until the morning of the radio broadcast when New Orleans seemed to come to me.

-I view my experience as synchronistic because the moment of hearing Malik’s voice on the radio I felt something meaningful was occurring, something that I had not consciously created myself.
-It felt quite purposeful.
+I view my experience as synchronistic because the moment of hearing Malik’s voice on the radio I felt something meaningful was happening outside of my conscious control.
+It felt purposeful.
 Aziz (1990) says that “with synchronistic experiences involving ‘absolute knowledge’, archetypal contents are present both within and outside of the individual” (p.
 83).

-Do synchronicities lead or guide us, or are they random poppings of the universe (to use Dr. Tarnas’ analogy)?
+Do synchronicities guide us or, using Dr Tarnas’ analogy, are they random poppings of the universe?

 Synchronicity postulates a meaning which is a priori in relation to human consciousness and apparently exists outside man.
 (Aziz, 1990, p.
 83)

-Dr. Tarnas indicated that whatever gives us a sense of greater wholeness is a synchronicity, no matter how positive or negative the experience seems.
-The feeling of wholeness for me is experienced as a connection with people whom I have never met or situations that feel familiar, although I have not been there before.
+Dr. Tarnas said that whatever gives us a sense of greater wholeness is a synchronicity, no matter how positive or negative the experience seems.
+The feeling of wholeness for me is experienced as a connection with people whom I have never met and situations that feel familiar although I have not been there before.
 It feels as if life is re-organizing itself around a particular moment.
-I am wary of the attraction to people and situations that replicate family patterning…synchronicities are not familiar in that sense.
-The sense is that something out-of-the-ordinary is happening and I am aware that meaning is unfolding.
+Synchronicities are not “familiar” in the sense of attraction to people and situations that replicate family patterns.
+It is not a repetition of the past.
+The sense is that something out-of-the-ordinary is happening and I am aware of meaning unfolding.

-As I coordinated the development of the website with Francesco, who finally found confidence that a woman in Los Angeles (in other words, in absentia) might be the person he needed, a new development occurred at work.
-I was given an expense-paid trip to the French Quarter of New Orleans without asking for time off from work, which would allow me to visit the Common Ground Collective.
-It was just another meaningful coincidence that was traced to the fact that our NASA customer had written into the contract that employees should receive a motivational trip following the recent shuttle disaster and the announcement by President Bush that our program would be ending in 2010.
-Our visit was for enjoyment and to tour the Marshall Space Flight Ctr. test stand in Mississippi where our Space Shuttle Main Engines are “hotfired.”
+As I coordinated the development of the website with Francesco, who finally found confidence that an L.A. woman in absentia might be a person he could trust, a new development occurred at work.
+The employees at my company were given an expense-paid trip to the French Quarter of New Orleans!
+This was another meaningful coincidence that was traced to the fact that our NASA customer had written into the contract that employees should receive a motivational trip following the recent shuttle disaster besides the announcement by President Bush that our program would be ending in 2010.
+We were to tour the Marshall Space Flight Ctr. test stand in Mississippi where our Space Shuttle Main Engines are “hotfired.”
+It would allow me to visit the Common Ground Collective.

-All along I had worried I was being disobedient towards policy in my disregard of reiterated administrative rules, but obedient to Psyche as I put Jungian psychology to the test.
-If I could not trust that analytical psychological ideas being presented to us were actually demonstrable, I was ready to exit the Ph.D. program.
+All along I had wondered about my disregard of reiterated administrative rules while testing my obedience to Psyche.
+I was going to put Jungian psychology to the test.
+If I could not trust that analytical psychological ideas were actually demonstrable, I was ready to exit the PhD. program.
 And here I arrive at the subject of this essay.
-From previous experience I felt that something akin to “miracles” was operable in my life, only now it was being called synchronicity.
-I do not think that miracles come from my imagination since I do not easily visualize outcomes (very poor at this) rather I just recognize the need and wait.
-This is not magical nor is it an attribute of passionate feeling towards an object of desire, as was described by Albertus Magnus and cited by Jung (Aziz, 1990): “the emotionality of the human soul is the chief cause of all these things … whoever would learn the secret of doing and undoing these things must know that everyone can influence everything magically if he falls into a great excess” (p.
+From previous experiences I had felt that something akin to “miracles” was operable in my life, only now it was being called synchronicity.
+Miracles do not spring from my imagination because I do not easily visualize outcomes (very poor at this) although I have seen things come true.
+This is not magical nor is it an attribute of passionate feeling towards an object of desire as described by Albertus Magnus and cited by Jung (Aziz, 1990).
+Magnus said “the emotionality of the human soul is the chief cause of all these things … whoever would learn the secret of doing and undoing these things must know that everyone can influence everything magically if he falls into a great excess” (p.
 78).

 Jung himself disagreed with this, we were told, and he ascribed the numinous charge to an archetype instead of human passion (class notes).
 Synchronicity is more like an orchestration between nature and humans, where patterns shape events.
 The image that helps me to understand synchronicity is of a magnet under paper with lead particles on the other side (it seems every child learns this.)
 When the magnet is moved underneath the paper, the lead particles follow and form patterns on the paper.
 When it comes to the imagination, who is there to say whether or not the imagination acts like a magnet, for example, as I write these words to fill this page?

-The words “image” and “magic” do not share a common etymology.
-The word “magic” derives from Zoroastrian astrological priests called “magus.”
+I have learned that the words “image” and “magic” do not share a common etymology.
+The word “magic” derives from Zoroastrian astrological priests who were called “magus.”
 In contrast, the Greek word “magos” was a feminine adjective and could be used as “magikos” or magical art.
 And then there is the Latin “ars magica” which comes from “imago” which is a physical likeness or representation (as it relates to perception.)
 (Wikipedia, 2007).
-And yet images transport us into magical worlds as we experience paintings, photographs, and films.
+Even so, images transport us into magical worlds when we see paintings, photographs, and films.

 Albertus Magnus . . . explains this [the relationship between affect and the magical arrangement of events] by postulating a magical faculty in the soul, without considering that the psychic process itself is just as much ‘arranged’ as the coinciding image which anticipates the external psychical process.”
 (Jung as quoted by Aziz, 1990, p.
 78).